Minister of State for Creative Industries, Media and Online Safety

-The minister of state for creative industries, media and arts is a mid-level position in the Department for Culture, Media and Sport in the British Government.
+The Minister of State for Creative Industries, Media and Online Safety is a mid-level position in the Department for Digital, Culture, Media and Sport in the British Government.

 The role is currently held by Ian Murray; it was previously held by Chris Bryant, Julia Lopez, John Whittingdale and Matt Warman respectively.

+Between 7 March 2023 and 20 July 2026, the officeholder concurrently held a ministerial role in the Department for Science, Innovation and Technology, covering the portfolio of Digital and Data.

 Responsibilities

 The minister has responsibility of the following policy areas: